inria-larsen/activity-recognition-prediction-wearable/online_recognition/README.md

 ### Option A: with a pre-recorded Xsens sequence

 You can run the demo with pre-recorded data from Xsens simply by charging a Xsens sequence.
-On your Windows machine where you have installed your Xsens MVN software: run the Xsens MVN software, open the file with your sequence, then click on "Play".
+On your Windows machine where you have installed your Xsens MVN software (MVN Analyze 2018): run the Xsens MVN software, open the file with your sequence, then click on "Play".
 You can also click on "Toggle repeat" so that the recording will loop.

 On the Windows machine (AnDyExpe):

 * Launch MVN 2018 software
 * Open sequence file
 * Click "Play"
+* Click "Toggle repeat" to loop the recording
-* Launch the Xsens streamer: Desktop/andy/sensors/xsens/yarp/build/Release/xsens.exe
+* Launch the Xsens streamer:

+        Desktop/andy/sensors/xsens/yarp/build/Release/xsens.exe

 ### Option B: connected to the Xsens MVN suit